khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 becomes complacent.
 Another, full of his own reputation and high standing, becomes self-important and haughty.

-[^mean-presumptuousness]: _presumptuousness_: Characterized by presumption in opinion or conduct;
-unduly confident or bold; arrogant, presuming; forward, impertinent.

-[^mean-haughtiness]: _haughtiness_: High in one's own estimation; lofty and disdainful in feeling or demeanour; proud, arrogant, supercilious.
-(Of persons, their action, speech, etc.)

 263. The lowest degree of pride is when you refrain from laughing when laughter is not out of place; you avoid quick movements and responses except when it is unavoidable in daily life.
 However, such a fault is very serious.